16 Best Payroll Programs for Accountants in 2026 — Top Picks

 Choosing the right tools is essential for modern accounting professionals, and nowhere is this more true than with payroll.
-The right software can transform a time consuming, compliance heavy task into a streamlined, profitable service.
-With countless options available, finding the best payroll programs for accountants requires a clear understanding of core functions, client needs, and the key features that separate the good from the great.
+The best payroll programs for accountants, including leading solutions like Bolto Payroll, RUN Powered by ADP, and Gusto, transform a time consuming, compliance heavy task into a streamlined, profitable service.
+With countless options available, finding the right fit requires a clear understanding of core functions, client needs, and the key features that separate the good from the great.
 This guide breaks down everything you need to know to select the perfect solution for your firm and your clients.

 What is Payroll Software?
 Core Functions Accountants Rely On